natario1/CameraView/README.md

 - Sizing: picture and preview size are chosen among the available picture or video sizes, depending on the flag.
 The picture size is chosen according to the given [size selector](#picture-size).
   When `video`, in addition, we try to match the `videoQuality` aspect ratio.
-- Picture capturing: due to sizing behavior, capturing pictures in `video` mode might lead to inconsistent results.
-In this case it is encouraged to use `takePictureSnapshot` instead, which will capture preview frames.
-This is fast and thus works well with slower camera sensors.
 - Picture capturing: while recording a video, image capturing might work, but it is not guaranteed (it's device dependent)
 - Permission behavior: when requesting a `video` session, the record audio permission will be requested.